Understanding the Steps of Crawl Space Cleaning & Mold Removal

 How Much Time to Clean?

-Depending on the size and condition of your crawl space, cleaning can take a couple of hours (on a bright sunny day) to a couple of days.
-It’s good to schedule an inspection as your contractor will give you an accurate assessment of the place and a timeline for cleaning.
+Depending on the size and condition of your crawl space, cleaning can take a couple of hours to a couple of days.
+It’s good to schedule an inspection for an accurate assessment of the place and a timeline for cleaning.

 What Influences the Cost of Cleaning?